department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/birth-defect-rates.md

 ---
 <div class="va-introtext">

-View 2019 compensation rates for Vietnam and Korea Veterans' children who have spina bifida as well as Women Vietnam Veterans' children with certain other birth defects.
+View 2019 compensation rates for Vietnam and Korea Veterans' children who have spina bifida as well as women Vietnam Veterans' children with certain other birth defects.
 </div>

 <h2>Rates effective December 1, 2018</h2>